 Storage solutions with power and efficiency

 Traditional data centres tend to be inefficient energy consumers.
 One way IT departments have evolved has been to monitor their racks for optimal operating temperatures.
 Design improvements have been a major factor in ensuring better efficiency in the sector.
 For example, cooling server racks is one of the most power-hungry elements of a data centre, often using up to 80% of the total power required for the data centre.
-It’s a data centre professional’s job to develop intelligent designs for cooling the facilities in order to reduce power consumption and create
+It’s a data centre professional’s job to develop intelligent designs for cooling the facilities in order to reduce power consumption and create a more cost-effective and reliable data storage service.

 Another way to implement efficient design is to bring cold corridors into play.
 Old data centres cooled entire rooms, but modern, efficient data centres have developed systems that cool the servers from inside sealed corridors, reducing the amount of energy lost because the systems aren’t cooling an entire server room.